 Any student found responsible for violating this policy may be subject to a \$300 fine, educational sanctions, and additional sanctions.
-Aggravating factors, such as the presence of a weapon, threats, or a fight, may result in a \$300 fine and suspension from the University.
+Aggravating factors, such as the presence of a weapon, threats, or a fight, may result in a \$300 fine and suspension from the university.

-Students who are complicit may be subject to a \$150 fine, housing probation, and/or additional disciplinary action from the University.
+Students who are complicit may be subject to a \$150 fine, housing probation, and/or additional disciplinary action from the university.

 University Housing.
-Any student found responsible of smoking while living in university housing may be subject to deferred housing suspension, a \$300 fine, and additional sanctions, including a room change without a refund.
-Upon a second offense, an individual may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.
+Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing may be subject to, a \$150 fine, and additional sanctions, including education and a room change without a refund.
+Upon a second offense, an individual may be subject to a \$300 fine, and additional sanctions such as education and a room change without a refund.
+Upon a third offense, a student may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.